Ekamraj308/greenshielddemo-cypress/README.md

 the actual product on the site is "Sauce Labs Bolt T-Shirt".
 Treated as a typo and tested against the real product name.

-**Login:** I used UI login.
-I looked into setting the session cookie directly but SauceDemo's client-side session handling means the cookie alone doesn't work without the actual login form running first.
+**Login:** I used UI login, since this is a small suite and it also exercises the real login form as a side effect.

 **Selectors:** Everything uses data-test attributes, confirmed by inspecting the real DOM rather than guessing.
 Products page uses